-Astronics strives to maintain the integrity of its supply chain to the best of its ability and, to date, the Company has not had a significant supply chain disruption.
-Astronics Corporation files Form SD Conflict Minerals Disclosure to be compliant with SEC regulations and, in many instances, the Company
+Astronics strives to maintain the integrity of its supply chain to the best of its ability.
+Astronics Corporation files Form SD Conflict Minerals Disclosure to be compliant with SEC regulations and, in many instances, the Company also is required to comply with government standards in evaluating and choosing suppliers.
+Each subsidiary works with its suppliers to determine if legal and regulatory requirements are met.